 Finely chop the parsley, cilantro, and celery leaves.

 Add the herbs to the pot.

 Add the salt.

-These are the spices: ginger, pepper, coloring (optional), turmeric and cinnamon, if using.
+These are the spices: ginger, pepper, colouring (optional), turmeric, and cinnamon if using.

 Add the butter.